adityaw24/react-skeleton-template/README.md

 # React Skeleton Template

-This project contain skeleton for creating app with react. the skeleton has template preconfigured with react router, documentation for component with jsdoc, and some crud example with dummy api.
+This project contain skeleton for creating app with react. the skeleton has template using tailwind + daisyui preconfigured with react router, documentation for component with jsdoc, and some crud example with dummy api.

 ## Installation & Usage
 ```bash